divinepet/ft_containers-unit-test/README.md

 #define FLAGS
 ```
 ## 📄 start.sh
-you can run tests with a specific container, use flags for this
+You can run tests with a specific container, use flags for this
 ```shell
 ./start.sh -v # for vector
 ./start.sh -u # for utilities